begimai-alisherova/TRU-Aurora-UAV/README.md

 - alternativePipeline.ipynb

 This script implements a semi-supervised learning approach using labeled and unlabeled geospatial data.
 A Random Forest classifier is first trained on labeled data, evaluated, and then used to generate pseudo-labels for the unlabeled dataset.
 High-confidence pseudo-labels are identified and combined with the labeled data to retrain the model, improving its performance.
 The final model is evaluated on the labeled test set, and predictions are generated for the remaining unlabeled data.
 This method extends the training dataset using confident predictions, enhancing model accuracy with limited labeled data.

+### Other Handy codes

+- displayCsv.ipynb

+This file was used to display the summary for csv files and to check whether 2 files are similar or have any mismatched records.